Motor Insurance Claim Spain — Accidents & Breakdowns

 View motorhome insurance →Motor Insurance Claims — Frequently Asked Questions

-No — minor accidents with no injuries where both parties agree on the facts can be handled with a Declaráción Amistosa alone, without police involvement.
+No — minor accidents with no injuries, where both parties agree on the facts, do not need police involvement; just exchange details, photograph the scene and report it to us.
 Police are required when there are injuries, when a driver refuses to exchange details or drives away, when drink or drug driving is suspected, or when there is significant damage or disagreement about what happened.
 If in doubt, call 112 and explain the situation — the operator will advise whether police attendance is needed.

-Under Spanish insurance law (Ley 50/1980, Article 16), you must report any claim to your insurer within 7 days of the incident — or 7 days of when you became aware of the incident.
-We strongly recommend reporting within 48 hours while details are fresh and photographs and witness memories are clear.
+Under Spanish insurance law (Ley 50/1980, Article 16), a claim must be reported within 7 days of the incident — or 7 days of becoming aware of it.
+We recommend telling us within 48 hours while details are fresh: call 966 461 625 and we will get it logged straight away.
 Do not delay — late reporting can jeopardise your claim.

 A fault claim will affect your bonus-malus (no-claims discount).
 Spanish motor insurance policies use a points system: a fault claim typically results in 1–2 penalty points on your bonus-malus coefficient.
 A fully at-fault claim can remove several years of accumulated discount.
 Non-fault claims — where the other party’s insurer accepts liability and pays — generally do not affect your bonus.
 If you are in doubt about whether to claim (particularly for minor damage), call us on 966 461 625 and we can advise you on the likely bonus-malus impact versus the cost of paying out of pocket.